AndromedaIsComingg/Python-Projects/Simple_Portfolio_Website/README.md

 # Simple_Portfolio_Website
+##### This project is a simple portfolio website created with `Django`

+Django is a high-level web framework written in Python that encourages rapid development and clean, pragmatic design.
+It follows the Model-View-Controller (MVC) architectural pattern, but in Django, it's often referred to as the Model-View-Template (MVT) pattern.

+##### Prerequisites
+- Python
+- Pip
+- Django
+- Command Line Interface
+- Text Editor

-From our command line interface, we will make sure to be in the desired working directory afterwhich we will create our project file using the command `django-admin startproject simplewebsite` with `simplewebsite` being the desired project name.
+From the command line interface(CLI), we will make sure to be in the desired working directory afterwhich we will create our project file using the command `django-admin startproject simplewebsite` with `simplewebsite` being the desired project name.
 This automatically creates a folder with the project name in the directory.

 <img width="684" alt="projeect start" src="https://github.com/AndromedaIsComingg/Python-Projects/assets/140917780/7262de0a-cb9d-4f7f-b1b3-1ba0c253a21a">